Each of the Impala data types has corresponding notation for literal values of that type.

 large data sets.

-is a different value than an empty string.
+NULL is a different value than an empty string.
 The empty string is

-represented by a string literal with nothing inside, ""
+represented by a string literal with nothing inside, "" or

-value is represented by the
+NULL value is represented by the

-special token \N
+special token \N.

-or the empty string, the data is placed
+NULL or the empty string, the data is placed

 in a special partition that holds only these two kinds of values.
 When these values

-are returned in a query, the result is NULL
+are returned in a query, the result is NULL whether the value was

-or an empty string.
+originally NULL or an empty string.
 This behavior is compatible with

-values in partitioned tables.
+the way Hive treats NULL values in partitioned tables.
 Hive does not

 allow empty strings as partition keys, and it returns a string value such as

-instead of NULL
+__HIVE_DEFAULT_PARTITION__ instead of NULL when such

 values are returned from a query.
 For example: